dan2105/FFAnalysis/docs/Tutorial.md

 <div style="background-color: #e6f3ff; border: 1px solid #2196f3; padding: 15px; border-radius: 5px; margin: 10px 0;">
 <h4 style="color: #0d47a1; margin-top: 0;">More details...</h4>

-A comprehensive list of options that can be used to steer FastFrames can be found [here](https://atlas-project-topreconstruction.web.cern.ch/fastframesdocumentation/config/).
+A comprehensive list of options that can be used to steer FastFrames can be found <a href="https://atlas-project-topreconstruction.web.cern.ch/fastframesdocumentation/config/">here.</a>
 </div>

 ### 1.2 Changing the configuration file: